 When to see a doctor

 An occasional cough is normal — it helps clear foreign substances and secretions from your lungs and prevents infection.
-But a cough that persists for long periods of time is usually the result of an underlying problem.
+But a cough that persists for weeks is usually the result of an underlying problem.
 In many cases, more than one cause is involved.

 Being a current or former smoker is one of the leading risk factors for chronic cough.
 Frequent exposure to secondhand smoke also can lead to coughing and lung damage.

 Women tend to have more-sensitive cough reflexes, so they're more likely to develop a chronic cough than are men.

 Having a persistent cough can be exhausting.
 Coughing attacks can disrupt your sleep and cause a variety of other problems, including: